Pitchnogle/ebert/README.md

 - [list_mp4](list_mp4.py)
   Lists all the mp4 movies on the NAS
 - [movieprep](movieprep.py)
-  Creates folder for each file and copies file into said folder.
-In other words, if there is a folder contains lots of files, this makes it easy to create folders for each file and place the file into its corresponding folder. _Useful for things like Plex._
+  Creates folder for each file within and then moves the file into its corresponding folder.
+  This is useful to easily get a folder of movie files into an folder structure which is compaible with Plex. _Could use a better name..._
 - [next_mp4](next_mp4.py)
   Prints out the first mp4 movie found on the NAS
 - [random_movie](random_movie.py)